Deep. Fried. Matzo. Balls. Deep Fried Matzo Balls!!

 Ingredients

-- 4 eggs separated
+- 2 eggs

-- 1 tablespoon vegetable oil plus more for frying
+- 1 tablespoon vegetable oil

-- 2 tablespoons chives minced, plus more for garnish
+- 2 tablespoons chives, minced, plus more for garnish

 - 10 cups water or broth

-- 1 cup all-purpose flour
+- 1 cup all-purpose flour or potato starch

 - 2 teaspoons kosher salt